 UW Oshkosh Libraries

-Joe Pirillo, MLIS, M.Ed.
-Information Literacy/Online Learning Librarian | email: firstname.lastname@example.org
+Joe Pirillo, MLIS, M.Ed., Information Literacy/Online Learning Librarian | email: email@example.com

 Since the Fall of 2017, Polk Library at the University of Wisconsin Oshkosh has been integrated into our University's Navigate platform (An EAB product).
 Early on, Polk Library demonstrated the good fit between library services and the value in contributing to our Institution's learning analytics platform.
 Through EAB's Navigate, we log such things as reference transactions, workshops and all other types of instructions events.
 We have also, and continue to, work with our institution's Office of Institutional Research in order to identify trends and correlations between students, retention, and section participation.
 This information has helped us plan and make adjustments to our information literacy program, in order to be of greater service to our students.
 As of spring of 2023, Polk Library is investigating the use of Navigate’s Intervention Effectiveness tool, which will allow Polk Librarians to further evaluate the outcomes of their interventions.

 Library Learning Analytics Project - Grant Abstract